arpruss/xsr/readme.txt

   sh vol-to-sr.sh /media/cdrom/NAMCO50.VOL NAMCO.SR
 and then extract the SR file with xsr.py.

-Then run generate-old-mame.sh to make roms for old mame versions, or generate-new-mame.sh for new ones.
+Then run generate-old-mame.sh to make roms for old mame versions, generate-new-mame.sh for new ones and generate-mame2003.sh to make roms for mame2003-libretro.

 How old is "old"?
 Well, at least older than 0.131u3.
 For as of version 0.131u3, mame started doing more accurate emulations of the Namco 5xxx chips, and so some of the roms need dumps of these.
 But the Namco Anthology doesn't include these dumps, so you need an older version of mame for the games where these are needed:
 Dig Dug, Xevious, Pole Position 1 and 2, Bosconian and Galaga.
-I am using these with RetroPie's mame2003-libretro.

 Not all the games will work.
 A lot of the roms in the anthology have checksums that don't match anything I could find online, so there was a lot of guesswork as to which